razum2um/django-file-formpreview/README.md

 Technical notes
 ---------------

-It provides two-step form submitting and actually inherit from ``django.contrib.formtools.FormPreview``.
+It provides two-step form submitting and actually based on ``django.contrib.formtools.FormPreview``, but there are many updates, so it isn't subclassed

 First, it validates form, uploads file and stores its name.